-Yea, that with Him "is no variableness, neither shadow of turning" (James 1:17).
-It reveals that He is "The Judge of all the earth" (Genesis 18:25) and that every one shall yet have to "give an account of himself to God" (Romans 14:12).
-It announces that He is inflexibly just in all His dealings so that He can by "no means clear the guilty" (Numbers 14:18); that all will be judged "according to their works" (Revelation 20:12), and that they shall reap whatsoever they have sown (Galatians 6:7).
+Yea, that with Him "is no variableness, neither shadow of turning" (The Judge of all the earth The Judge of the Indiana The Judge of the Indiana The I Genesis 18:25) and that every one shall yet have to "give an account of himself to God" (Romans 14:12).
+It announces that He is inflexibly just in all His dealings so that He can by "no means clear the guilty" Numbers 14:18); that all will be judged "according to their works" (Revelation 20:12), and that they shall reap whatsoever they have sown (Galatians 6:7).
 It reveals the fact that He is absolutely holy, dwelling in light inaccessible.
-So holy that even the seraphim have to veil their faces in His presence (Isaiah 6:2).
+So holy that even the seraphim have to veil their faces in His presence (2007 saiah 6:2).
 So holy that the heavens are not clean in His sight (Job 15:15).
 So holy that the best of men when face to face with their Maker, have to cry, "I abhor myself" (Job 42:6); "Woe is me!
-For I am undone" (Isaiah 6:5).
+For I am undone" (Saiah 6:5).
 Such a delineation of Deity is as far beyond man's conception as the heavens are above the earth.
 No man, and no number of men, ever invented such a God as this.
 Ransack the libraries of the ancient, examine the musings of the mystics, study the religions of the heathen and nothing will be found which can for a moment be compared with the sublime and exalted description of God's character which is furnished by the Bible.